 Written Questions Online

-Our best selling Written Questions Manuals are available online and by subscription.
+Our best-selling Written Exam Manuals are available online and by subscription.
 Do you only need them for your June exam?
 No problem!
-We have a 1-3 month subscriptions or a 1 year subscription available for those who want to get a head start on their CREOG's in 2020.
+We have a 1-3 month subscription or a 1-year subscription available for those who want to get a head start on their CREOG's in 2020.

 AOBOG Oral Exam candidates

 Just remember 70%.
 That’s all you need to pass the exam.
 You do not need, nor will you likely get, 100% of the questions correct.

 The questions will come at you in rapid fire.
 Often times the examiner will push you until you finally don’t know the answer.
 Don’t misinterpret this as failing the question.
 On the contrary, you probably passed it long before, but the examiner may simply want to explore the depth of your knowledge or at least reassure himself that you will acknowledge your limitations.

 Upcoming Deadlines, Events, Dates:

 23rd - ABC's Case List Workshop - Charlotte, NC

 24-28th - ABC's 5-day review course - Charlotte, NC

 29th - May 4th - AOBOG Written Exam, Pearson Vue Testing Centers